ryan-singleton/nixos/README.md

 After it is initially built, you can just run `flake-switch`, `flake-upgrade`, or `flake-test` since the aliases will be applied to the host that you set up.
 It will know from then forward which once is relevant.

+## Structural Stuff
+I'm mostly following a Vimjoyer amalgamation with [this repo](https://github.com/Misterio77/nix-starter-configs).
+The way hosts are separated (different machine profiles) follows the Vimjoyer format because I like that a little better.

 ## Themes

 ## Global